smtp2go-oss/wordpress-plugin/README.txt

 == Support ==

-If you have questions or need assistance then feel free to contact the support team by logging into your [SMTP2GO dashboard] (https://app.smtp2go.com) then clicking the support icon on the top-right of the screen.
+If you have questions or need assistance then feel free to contact the support team by logging into your [SMTP2GO dashboard](https://app.smtp2go.com) then clicking the support icon on the top-right of the screen.

-More information on this plugin is available in our [Knowledgebase] (https://support.smtp2go.com/hc/en-gb/articles/900000195666-SMTP2GO-WordPress-Plugin).
+More information on this plugin is available in our [Knowledgebase](https://support.smtp2go.com/hc/en-gb/articles/900000195666-SMTP2GO-WordPress-Plugin).

 == About SMTP2GO ==